Tours form Port of Herculaneum - Winery (Optional) - Pompeii

 The eruption of the Vesuvius, that destroyed Pompeii, hit the city of Herculaneum too with a huge tsunami of dirt and lava.
 But unlike Pompeii, the city of Herculaneum preserved wooden buildings and any sort of goods.
 Therefore for archeological studies is a very important site.
 Sculptures, paints, vases and so on are now in the “Archeological Museum of Naples” and in the “Antiquarium”.
 Ancient tradition connected Herculaneum with the name of the Greek hero Heracles, an indication that the city was of Greek origin.
 There is, however, historical evidence that toward the end of the 6th century BC a primitive nucleus of Oscan-speaking inhabitants came under Greek hegemony there and that in the 4th century BC Herculaneum came under the domination of the Samnites.
 The city became a Roman municipium in 89 BC, when, having participated in the Social War (“war of the allies” against Rome), it was defeated by Titus Didius, a legate of Lucius Cornelius Sulla.

 Before leaving your private driver please agree upon the time to leave in order to reach your cruise ship on time.
-During the ride to the port, you can reminisce about your lovely day mixed with ancient Roman history and the present day beauty of one of the most famous coastlines in the world!
+During the ride to the port, you can reminisce about your lovely day mixed with ancient Roman history and the best wine tasting of the area!